-2.39-Amendments; form, notice, manner of consideration
+2.39-Amendments and proposed committee substitutes; form, notice, manner of consideration

-No amendment to any measure, which amendment was prepared prior to the committee meeting at which it is offered, shall be considered by that committee unless the amendment was filed with the committee administrative assistant at least two (2) hours before the time the meeting was called to order.
-Copies of such amendment shall be made reasonably available by the committee administrative assistant before the meeting, upon request, to the members of the committee and to the public.
-Neither a technical amendment nor an amendment which is prepared by a member of the committee during the committee meeting at which it is offered need be so noticed.
+(1) No amendment or proposed committee substitute to any measure on any committee agenda, which was prepared prior to the committee meeting at which it is offered, shall be considered by that committee unless the amendment or proposed committee substitute was filed with the committee administrative assistant at least twenty-four (24) hours prior to the noticed meeting time.
+For the purpose of this rule, office hours are Monday through Friday, 8:00 a.m. - 5:00 p.m.
+Copies of such amendment or proposed committee substitute shall be made reasonably available by the committee administrative assistant before the meeting to the members of the committee and to the public.